-The proposed scheme will not result in any permanent removal of any element of the existing road network once completed.
-There will be no loss of any existing capacity on the road network as a result of the scheme works.
-Upon completion, the road network will continue to function as presently.
+Upon completion, the road network will continue to function as at present.
 There will, however, be minor, short-term impacts on the road network due to certain elements of the network being either partially or fully inaccessible during construction.

-14.5.3 Potential impacts due to construction requirements of works (i.e. Road Closures)
+14.5.4 Potential impacts due to construction requirements of works (i.e. partial or full road closures)